-Zurich Airport’s operations produce some emissions that affect air quality.
-The impact of these is essentially local, however.
+Zurich Airportʼs operations produce some emissions that affect air quality.
+However, the impact of these is essentially local.

-At Zurich Airport, air pollutants arise from the following four source categories: aircraft, handling operations, the airport’s infrastructure and landside traffic.
-Because pollutants are produced primarily from the combustion of fossil fuels such as kerosene, diesel or petrol, aircraft are responsible for the majority of emissions, namely around 90% of nitrogen oxides.
+At Zurich Airport, air pollutants arise from the following four source categories: aircraft, handling operations, airport infrastructure and landside traffic.
+Air pollutants are primarily produced by the combustion of fossil fuels such as kerosene, diesel or petrol, so aircraft account for the majority of emissions and around 90% of nitrogen oxides.

 Once discharged into the atmosphere, emissions do not remain in the same state – their composition changes, and they are diluted and dispersed before actively becoming pollutants.
 These pollutants are measured at certain points and are also modelled over the area as a whole.

 A network of monitoring equipment which measures actual concentrations has been set up across the airport and the surrounding region.
-Both fully automatic monitoring stations that measure the levels of several pollutants at the same time as well as passive collectors that measure the nitrogen dioxide content in the air are used.
-Both types of monitoring station are operated on behalf of the airport by the Office of Waste, Water, Energy and Air (AWEL) of the Canton of Zurich.
+Both fully automatic monitoring stations as well as passive collectors that measure the amount of the indicator pollutant nitrogen dioxide are used.
+Until the end of 2020 the automatic monitoring stations were operated on behalf of the airport by the Office of Waste, Water, Energy and Air (AWEL) of the Canton of Zurich.

 Impact of the airport on local air quality.

 Flughafen Zürich AG conducted a number of analyses during the year under review, and specifically analysed the values measured when the airport came to an almost complete standstill in the spring.
 There were 91% fewer flight movements compared with the same period in 2019.
 Nitrogen oxide emissions consequently dropped by 87%.
 However, the amount of NOX recorded at the sites in the region where overall atmospheric pollution is measured fell by only 44%.
 This was despite the fact that, along with fewer flights, there was much less road traffic too.